 In lieu of taking an early-morning train, the sisters decided to travel the evening before and stay overnight at their grandparents’ house.
 They arrived around midnight, set their alarms, and went to sleep.
 The next morning, as they were nervously waiting to take the test, one of the proctors made a startling announcement—there had been a terrorist attack, with some suggesting it was the biggest bombing in Spain’s history.

-The survivor’s guilt and the tragedy laid heavily on Gonzalez Szigriszt’s heart as she tried to focus on the test she hoped would begin her career.
+The tragedy laid heavily on Gonzalez Szigriszt’s heart as she tried to focus on the test she hoped would begin her career.
 But she couldn’t make it through without crying.
 In fact, she couldn’t make it through at all.

 With many unanswered questions, she handed in the exam and left.
 And although she didn’t get into that film school—and took several detours in life—she found her way back to the entertainment industry.
 Today, she is a Hollywood screenwriter who has created and sold an adaptation for TV of a comic book series to a major studio; optioned an original pilot; and wrote a horror TV series for Crypt TV and Facebook Watch.
 She also recently developed a show in Spain, in collaboration with the Spanish Olympic Committee.